-The students create a calendar of the upcoming year, centered around a shared topic of interest like festivals, monuments of the city etc. in order to gain transversal skills like research, planning, and other subject-specific abilities.
-Students merge research, learning and creativity by identifying, exploring and presenting information on the calendar through models, photographs, written text etc.
+The students create a calendar of the upcoming year, centered around a shared topic of interest like festivals in order to gain transversal skills.
+Students merge research, learning and creativity by identifying, exploring and presenting information through models, photographs, written text etc.

 Reading, being a foundational skill, is inculcated to the students from the primary years.
-A multisensorial approach has been developed by the school to make the learning experience joyful and stimulating for the students as they grapple with and succeed in learning how to read.
+A global to particular, multisensorial approach has been developed by the school to make the learning experience joyful and stimulating for the students as they learn how to read.

-Basic concept building skills in Mathematics is a crucial part of primary years’ education.
-To make the process more engaging and understandable for the students, the teachers create innovative teaching methods, making use of easily available materials like multi-colored beads, paper plates, etc.
+Basic concept building is a crucial part of primary years’ education.
+To make the process more engaging and understandable for the students, the teachers create innovative teaching methods, making use of easily available materials like multi-colored beads, paper plates etc.

 Theatre productions and performances are an integral part of the Theatre Arts course offered to the students of Diploma Program and is an important teaching tool used in all classes.
 The students learn several aspects of theatre like scripting, lighting, acting, etc. and put them into practice by devising powerful pieces of performance as part of inter-disciplianry projects.